gclef-cmu/gclef-cmu.github.io/README.md

 ```

 ### 3. Start a Local Server
-Use Python’s built-in HTTP server to preview the site.
+Use Python's built-in HTTP server to preview the site.
 Access it via http://localhost:4000 (or whichever port you choose).
 ```bash
 # serves files from the _site/ directory on port 4000